 A maximum of 66 semester hours may be transferred from any accredited two-year institution.

-A student may simultaneously complete major requirements in two disciplines, thereby attaining a double major within the prescribed 120 semester hours.
+Students may simultaneously complete major requirements in two disciplines, thereby attaining a double major within the prescribed 120 semester hours.
 All specific degree requirements must be met, and only one degree, either the BA or the BS, will be granted.
-Thus, a student cannot double major across colleges, and cannot double major in A&S for a BA and a BS degree unless they attain 150 hours.
+Thus, students cannot double major across colleges, and cannot double major in A&S for a BA and a BS degree unless they attain 150 hours.

 Second bachelor’s degrees